 So let's get started!

-Basically, if you're looking to sell products on the likes of eBay or other online stores, then it goes without saying that you'll need some inventory to sell.
+Basically, if you're looking to sell products on platforms the likes of eCommerce giants, Amazon or eBay, or other online stores, then it goes without saying that you'll need some inventory to sell.
 Finding suppliers for this is the hard part, as there are a lot of scams or over-priced options out there.

 This is where wholesale directories like Worldwide Brands come in.
 Worldwide Brands is forever adding to its expansive list of suppliers, and sellers can search within the directory to find products without the risks found elsewhere.